• Gluten-Free Recipes

 Instructions

-• Pour batter into the prepared pan and preheat the oven to 350° F. Let the batter rest while the oven heats.
+• Pour the batter into the prepared pan and preheat the oven to 350℉.
+Rest the batter to hydrate the flour while the oven heats.

 Nutrition